Lalita Sahasranama

 The Lalita Sahasranama (ललितासहस्रनाम) is a Hindu religious text that enumerates the thousand names of Mother Goddess Lalita, which are held sacred in Hinduism particularly in Shaktism, the tradition focused on the worship of the Divine Feminine (Shakti).
 The text is written in Sanskrit and is a part of the Brahmanda Purana, an ancient scripture that explores the cosmic creation and the divine order of the universe.
 The names describe the goddess' various attributes, accomplishments, and symbolism in the form of mantras usually chanted or sung as a hymn.

 Lalita Devi, often known as Tripura Sundari, is a form of Shakti worshipped as the beautiful consort of Lord Shiva and a significant deity in the Hindu pantheon.
 She is considered the supreme manifestation of feminine energy and is known as the epitome of beauty, grace, power, and compassion.
 She is also seen as the source of the creation, maintenance, and destruction of the universe, embodying the entire cycle of existence.

 Etymology and names

 Etymologically, Lalita means 'She who plays'.
 In its root form, the word Lalita means 'spontaneous' which is implicitly extended to 'play'.
 Her thousand names use occasional wordplay.

 The names are organized as hymns, or stotras, but are often broken into mantras to represent all 1000 names.
 Therefore, the Sahasranama can be chanted in stotra form, or namavali form.
-The Lalita Saharanama is one of the only sahasranamas that has exactly 1000 names without repetition.
+The Lalita Sahasranama is one of the only sahasranamas that has exactly 1000 names without repetition.

 Generally, sahasranamas use the artifice of adding words like tu, api, ca, and hi, which are conjunctions that do not necessarily add to the meaning of the name except in cases of interpretation.
 The Lalita Sahasranama does not use any such auxiliary conjunctions and is unique in being an enumeration of holy names that meets the metrical, poetical and mystic requirements of a sahasranama by their order throughout the text.